 Global report on adult learning and education (GRALE)

 The Global Report on Adult Learning and Education (GRALE) provides a clear and comprehensive picture of the state of adult learning and education (ALE) around the world.
-Four reports have been published since 2009.
-The next GRALE will be published in 2022.
+Five reports have been published since 2009.

 GRALE monitors whether UNESCO Member States are putting their international ALE commitments into practice.
 The reports combine survey data, policy analysis and case studies to provide policy-makers and practitioners with sound recommendations and examples of good practice.
 They present strong evidence on how ALE can help countries address current and future challenges, including the Sustainable Development Goals.